Yorkshireman/padrino_blog/README.md

 It also has an 'admin' app that I built because a blog told me to ;-), but I've since realised that it's not actually much use for this app, so I might get rid of it, along with the `Account` model that comes with it.

+####Other ToDo's:
+- Refactor controller logic out into methods (not sure at the moment how to do this at the moment)
+- CSS

 Testing was done with RSpec and Capybara.
 Capybara took a bit of setting up, but nothing major (if you know what you're doing!
 Which I didn't, at first).

 It isn't deployed online yet.
 To run locally: